Friendship: Cross-sex friendships

+Cross-sex friendships are non-intimate friendships between men and women, also described as heterosociality or gender heterophily.
+Friendships between men and women have little presence in recorded history, having only become a widely accepted practice in the 20th century.
+The rate of cross-sex friendships relative to same-sex friendships varies by country.
+Sex segregation can prevent cross-sex friendships.

 Culture

-Which relationships count as true friendships, rather than as an acquaintance or a co-worker, varies by culture.
+Which relationships count as a true friend, rather than as an acquaintance or a co-worker, vary by culture.
 In English-speaking cultures, it is not unusual for people to include weaker relationships as being friends.
 In other cultures, such as the Russian and Polish cultures, only the most significant relationships are considered friends.
 A Russian might have one or two friends plus a large number of "pals" or acquaintances; a Canadian in similar circumstances might count all of these relationships as being friends.

-In Western cultures, friendships are often seen as lesser to familial or romantic.
-In practice, friendships in Ancient Greece were more utilitarian than affectionate, being based upon obligation and reliance, though they held a broad view on the variance of friendship.
+In Western cultures, friendships are often seen as lesser to familial or romantic relationships.
+Friendships in Ancient Greece were more utilitarian than affectionate, being based upon obligation and reliance, though different Classical communities understood friendship in different ways, and the Greeks held a much broader conception of friendship than modern English-speaking cultures do.
 Aristotle wrote of there being three kinds of friendships: those in recognition of pleasure, those in recognition of advantage, and those in recognition of virtue.

 When discussing taboos of friendship it was found that Chinese respondents found more than their British counterparts.

-Interspecies

-Friendship is found among animals of higher intelligence, such as higher mammals and some birds.
-Cross-species friendships are common between humans and domestic animals, such as a pet snake.
-Cross-species friendships may also occur between two non-human animals, such as dogs and cats.
+In ethnically diverse countries, children and adolescents tend to form friendships with others of the same race or ethnicity, beginning in preschool, and peaking in middle or late childhood.